-Choose lighter shades of paint color for your home's siding, doors, trim, and other features such as fencing, patio, and decking to make it less attractive to mosquitoes.
+Choose lighter shades of paint color for your home's siding, doors, trim, and other features such as fencing, patio, and decking to make them less attractive to mosquitoes.

-And if pesky birds are a problem, avoid paint that is the same color as their favorite foods.
+And if pesky birds are a problem, avoid paint that's the same color as their favorite foods.

 Just be sure the paint job fits into the neighborhood and enhances your home's beauty.
 Bugs are a pain, but hurting your home's value is more painful.